SejeroDev/Furipurei-Ryu/README.md

 ### Building

-If you wish to build Furipurei yourself, follow these steps:
+If you wish to build Furipurei Ryu Edition yourself, follow these steps:

 1. **Install the .NET 8.0 (or higher) SDK**:
    Ensure your SDK version matches or exceeds the one specified in the `global.json` file.